 Transcribed by Colin Hinson ©2003]

+You can see the administrative areas in which Applegarth has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference NY104843 (Lat/Lon: 55.179402, -3.349372), Applegarth which are provided by:
+You can see maps centred on OS grid reference NY142881 (Lat/Lon: 55.179402, -3.349372), Applegarth which are provided by:

 - Google Maps